aproca/aproca.github.io/_projects/11_poetry.md

 I'm feeling wistful, <br/>
 as one does.

-Life is strange and wonderful <br/>
+Life can be described <br/>
-and terrifying.
+by too many adjectives.

 Hello from out here. <br/>
 Is solitude <br/>